valentinafeve/sofos/README.md

 npm run serve
 ```

-Now go is running on the port 8081.
+Now go is running on port 8081.

 > The web application will be available at the showed host.
+A Plugin for bypassing CORS may be necessary.